 Drawbacks of DAST

 Dynamic application testing (DAST) offers a real-world scenario and attack surface identification but comes at some of the following drawbacks:

-- It requires a developed application and run-time environment, which increases the cost in remediation and risk mitigation
+- It requires a developed application and run-time environment, which increases the cost of remediation and risk mitigation

-- It is hard to integrate DAST in CI/CD pipeline
+- It is hard to integrate DAST in the CI/CD pipeline

 - It identifies the flaw existence but does not locate the vulnerabilities in the source code